Grow SomethingBeautiful

 Brandywine Tomatoes

 The legendary Brandywine — often called the best-tasting tomato in the world.
-These large heirloom fruits have a rich, complex flavor with the perfect balance of sweetness and acidity.
-Indeterminate plants keep growing and producing until frost.
-Varieties include: Pink Brandywine (large pinkish-red, exceptional rich sweet flavor with meaty texture) and Yellow Brandywine (golden-yellow, complex sweet flavor with smooth texture).
+These large, pink heirloom fruits have a rich, complex flavor with the perfect balance of sweetness and acidity that modern hybrids have never matched.
+History: Brandywine dates back to 1885 and is an Amish heirloom variety.
+It has potato-leaf foliage, which makes it easy to identify in the garden.
 Growing tips: Brandywine is an indeterminate variety that needs a long season and strong support.
-It has distinctive potato-leaf foliage.
+It is not the heaviest producer, but every fruit is worth the wait.
 In Big Pine, start seeds early indoors (late February/March) to give them the head start they need.
 Provide consistent deep watering and don't let the soil dry out — cracking is the enemy of a perfect Brandywine.
-Dating back to 1885, this is an Amish heirloom worth every ounce of patience.

 $4.00